totallynotbrent/Sage/docs/testing.md

 All tests run offline (no live model required); the LLM is faked.
-The extraction tests generate tiny PDF/DOCX/PPTX fixtures on the fly and skip gracefully if a library is unavailable.
+The extraction tests generate tiny PDF/DOCX/PPTX fixtures on the fly and skip gracefully if a library is unavailable; the tex extractor tests skip when `pylatexenc` is not installed (`pytest.importorskip`).
+The suite also covers the math-aware tokenizer, the notes folder watcher (`tests/test_watcher.py`), and the notes quiz (`tests/test_notes_quiz.py`, including the answerability drop gate with a scripted fake LLM).

 ## Preflight wheel check